ivyla/flutterstringprocessor/README.md

   <li> Users can unselect a highlighted word by tapping it or holding on the word. </li>
     </ul>

-<p> Future implementations would include saving certain words and writing to the database, hearing pronounciations, and being able to select from multiple strings to read. </p>
+<p> Future implementations would include saving certain words and writing to the database, hearing pronounciations, and being able to select from a list of multiple strings to read beforehand. </p>